 7.Author Complaint Process

 Before submitting manuscripts, authors are requested to read all the guidelines and policies regarding processing and publication of the manuscript: How to complain?

 Please prepare your manuscript before submission, using the following guidelines:

 The title page must list the full title, names, academic or professional affiliations and complete addresses of all authors.
-The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address, telephone number.
+The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address, and telephone number.

 The text should be no more than 30 pages (paper size: 17x24cm) in length, (Font: Times New Roman, Size: 12 Normal, First Line Indent:1,25, Line spacing: 1).
 These conventions and restrictions include not only the text but also the notes, references, displayed quotations, tables and all other material.
 The manuscript pages should be numbered.
 Manuscripts must be written in English and be complete in all respects, including figures and tables

 Articles should be between 17 and 30 pages in length.
 This includes all text including references and appendices.

 A title of not more than 20 words should be provided.